Ombi-app/Ombi.News/README.md

+**05/11/2020** Some Lidarr fixes incoming, completly forgot there was no way to mark an album as available manually, you now can from the requests grid!
+Also let me know what you think about the user profile in the navbar!

 **04/11/2020** There is now a small user profile section on the navbar!
 To get your image appearing we use Gravatar and the email address associated with your user account!

 **03/11/2020** For all those complaining about TheMovieDb page not working in V4!
 Well it does now!
 Enjoy 😃